-- Limited Partnership (LP): good option for limited liability.
+A good option for limited liability.
 It is a partnership consisting of 2 or more partners where at least 1 partner is a General Partner (GP) and 1 is a Limited Partner (LP).
-No limit on numbers of partners.
+No limit on the number of partners.

-Conditions to set up a private limited company – the most common type of business entities in Hong Kong and Singapore
+Below are the conditions to set up a private limited company – the most common type of business entity in Hong Kong and Singapore

 Time and cost

 The procedures of company formation in both Singapore and Hong Kong are easy, fast, and equivalent to each other.
 It normally takes only a few hours to register a new company in both countries.
 However, foreigners who wish to do so must engage with the service of a licensed corporate service provider or a registered filing agent.